-The temperature of wine is fundamental to ensuring maximum enjoyment of the wine’s flavour and aromas.
+The temperature of the wine is fundamental to ensuring maximum enjoyment of the wine’s flavour and aromas.
 Wineware has a Wine Storage Temperature Guide advising you on the most suitable temperature for storing wine.
-This guide details some of the most popular bottles of wine so print it off and keep it for future reference.
+This guide details some of the most popular bottles of wine, so print it off and keep it for future reference.

-Fluctuations in temperature can be extremely damaging to wine therefore it is important to minimise and avoid this occurrence.
+Fluctuations in temperature can be extremely damaging to wine; therefore, it is important to minimise and avoid this occurrence.
 Wine cabinets are designed to keep the temperature constant.
 Wine cellar cooling units are perfect for keeping cellars cool.

-Light (especially sunlight) can cause damage to wine and encourage premature aging of wine.
+Light (especially sunlight) can cause damage to wine and encourage premature ageing of wine.
 Wine is best kept out of direct UV rays and most light sources.
 Although household bulbs probably won’t damage the wine, wine bottle labels can fade as a result.

 Keeping wine away from strong odours ensures wine does not become tainted.
 This is especially important once wines are opened, so bear this in mind!
-If you need further advice please see ‘How to Store Open Bottles of Wine’.
+If you need further advice, please see ‘How to Store Open Bottles of Wine’.

-If you have any wine-related question which we have not answered then please contact us.
+If you have any wine-related question which we have not answered, then please contact us.
 We will happily share our wine knowledge with you to ensure you get the most out of your wine!